 Correctional employees of the State or a local jurisdiction are eligible to submit nominations.
 An eligible employee of the State or a local jurisdiction can submit one nomination per year.

 Process for Submitting Nominations

 For each individual, group of individuals, or organization nominated, the entry information and the nomination summary must be completed as instructed on the nomination form.
-The nominations must provide adequate details describing the activities of nominee(s) focusing on their successful volunteer efforts, contributions and accomplishments.
-Nominations must be received prior to the announced deadline.
+The nominations must provide adequate details describing the activities of the nominee(s) focusing on their successful volunteer efforts, contributions, and accomplishments.
+Nominations must be received before the announced deadline.

 General Eligibility Criteria for an Individual, a Group of Individuals, or Facility